 Forms of Action

-The Monte Rio Fire Protection District Board acts by the use of motions, resolutions and ordinances.
+The Board acts by the use of motions, resolutions and ordinances.
 The District also has the authority to adopt rules and regulations, but would normally do so by adopting either an ordinance or a resolution.
 Pursuant to Health and Safety Code section 13856(b), a recorded vote by a majority of the total membership of the Board is required on each action.

 Motions, Resolutions and Ordinances are defined as follows: